The Regularized Hadamard Expansion: Introduction

+Our main result is to show that these functions also satisfy transport equations, which we derive and analyze.
+Before stating our main results, we need to briefly explain the freedom in modifying the above expansion while preserving the Klein-Gordon equation~\eqref{KGeps}.
+First, we can obviously \beq \text{multiply~$T^\varepsilon$ by a complex constant}\:. \eeq Moreover, we can add to~$T^\varepsilon$ any smooth solution of the Klein-Gordon equation.
+This amounts to the freedom of \beq \text{choosing~$B_0$ and~$\fb_{0}$ arbitrarily}\:. \eeq Having already chosen the standard Hadamard coefficients, the above freedom~\eqref{free1} and~\eqref{free2} reduces to

-\begin{Thm} The functions~$f_\bullet(x,y)$ satisfy transport equations along the light cone (see~\eqref{fm1}--\eqref{frnp2}).
+We first state our local result. \begin{Thm} The functions~$\f_\bullet(x,y)$, $a_\bullet(x,y)$ and~$b_\bullet(x,y)$ must satisfy transport equations along the light cone (for details see Proposition~\ref{prptransport2} below).
 These equations can be solved iteratively to obtain continuous solutions which are smooth away from the diagonal~$x=y$.
-The solution of the transport equations for~$f_{[-1]}$ involves an integration constant.
-All the other transport equations have unique solutions.
-The functions~$f_\bullet$ in~\eqref{Gammaf} are antisymmetric in~$x$ and~$y$ in the sense that the equation \beq f_\bullet(x,y) = -f_\bullet(y,x) \eeq holds on the light cone. \end{Thm}
+The solution of the transport equations for~$\f_{[-1]}$ involves one free parameter along each null geodesic.
+The solutions of all the other transport equations are unique up to the freedom~\eqref{free3} and~\eqref{free4}.
+Moreover, the functions~$\f_\bullet$ in~\eqref{Gammaf} are antisymmetric in~$x$ and~$y$ in the sense that the equations \beq \f_\bullet(x,y) = -\f_\bullet(y,x) \eeq hold on the light cone. \end{Thm} In order to clarify the global structure of our expansion, we show that the functions~$\f_\bullet$ are uniquely determined globally by specifying the multiplicative parametrization of each null geodesic (for details see the family~$\scrL$ in Definition~\ref{defL}).
+Having made this choice, the regularized Hadamard expansion is unique, up to the obvious freedom~\eqref{free3} and~\eqref{free4} as well as well-defined error terms.
+Estimating these error terms in the time evolution, we prove that the regularized Hadamard form is preserved by the time evolution (see Theorem~\ref{thmpropagate}).
+This theorem can be applied to prove the existence of the regularized Hadamard expansion in generic space-times (see Theorem~\ref{thmglue}), simply by adapting glueing constructions which are commonly used for the construction of Hadamard states in generic space-times.